-The commitment of our parents was evident in their adaptation to and support of the school moving temporarily offsite at the beginning of 2022 for our parish building project.
+The commitment of our parents was evident in their continued support of the school moving temporarily offsite from 2021 - 2023 for the building of our new school as part of our parish building project.
 There is a sense of continued focus in working with the school to improve standards amidst managing the logistics of our everyday routines.
 All of these parental groups have worked to build very positive relationships, an especially welcoming school environment, parental engagement in learning and wellbeing and have supported the strategic goals of the school and parish community.